RasaHQ/rasa/docs/index.rst

     In the beginning of a project, it's indeed easier to just hard code some logic.
     Rasa helps you when you want to go past that and create a bot that can handle more complexity.
+    This `blog post <https://medium.com/rasa-blog/a-new-approach-to-conversational-software-2e64a5d05f2a>`_ explains the philosophy behind Rasa Core.

 *Can I see it in action?*